 - Important: do not drink alcohol while you are on metronidazole and for 48 hours after finishing your course of treatment.
 This could cause a harmful drug interaction andis because drinking alcohol with metronidazole is likely to make you feel very sick (nauseated) and cause other unpleasant effects, such as the sensation of having a 'thumping heart' (palpitations), hot flushes and headache.

 - While you are taking metronidazole your urine may look a darker colour than normal.
 On its own this is nothing to worry about.
 However, if you also experience tummy (abdominal) pain, or if you feel sick (nausea) or feel generally unwell, you should calllet your doctor know.

 - If you buy any medicines, check with a pharmacist that they are safe to take with metronidazole.
 Some cough and cold preparations contain alcohol and should not be taken with metronidazole.

 - If you need to take metronidazole for longer than ten days, your doctor may want you to have some tests.
 Make sure you keep any appointments that your doctor gives to you.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the ones associated with metronidazole.
+The table below contains some of the metronidazole side-effects.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The unwanted effects often improve as your body adjusts to the new medicine, but seek medical advicespeak with your doctor or pharmacist if any of the following continue or you experience adverse effectsbecome troublesome.